Invacare Reports Results for First Quarter 2022

 * Net loss per share assuming dilution calculated using weighted average shares outstanding – basic for periods in which there is a loss.

-INVACARE CORPORATION AND SUBSIDIARIES
+INVACARE AND SUBSIDIARIES

 RECONCILIATION OF NET INCOME (LOSS) TO ADJUSTED EBITDA(c)